splunk/public-o11y-docs/index.rst

 .. rst-class:: newparawithicon

-:icon-info:`.` :strong:`Welcome to Splunk Observability Cloud` Learn the basic elements of Splunk Observability Cloud and all it can do for you.
+:icon-info:`.` :strong:`Welcome to Splunk Observability Cloud` Learn the basic elements of Splunk Observability Cloud and you can use it for.

 .. rst-class:: newcard

-:strong:`Service description`
+:strong:`Overview`
-Benefits and service terms of Splunk Observability Cloud :ref:`o11y-service-description`
+Splunk Observability Cloud overview :ref:`welcome`

 .. rst-class:: newcard

 :strong:`Scenarios`
 Collection of scenarios for Splunk Observability Cloud :ref:`scenario-landing`

+:strong:`Tutorials`
+Collection of tutorials for Splunk Observability Cloud :ref:`im-tutorials`

+.. rst-class:: newcard

+:strong:`Service description`
+Benefits and service terms of Splunk Observability Cloud :ref:`o11y-service-description`

 .. rst-class:: newcard